 It’s no secret that today’s parents are stretched thin.
-Between raising the kids, working, keeping the house clean, making nutritious meals, and whatever else you have on your plate, it’s hard to find time for self-care.
-Throw in the guilt many parents and caregivers feel when their lives don’t fit the vision of the parent they thought they’d be, and it’s easy to get overwhelmed.
+Between raising the kids, working, keeping the house clean, making nutritious meals and whatever else you have on your plate, it’s hard to find time for self-care.
+Throw in the worry you feel as you try to keep your family happy and healthy during COVID-19, and it’s easy to get overwhelmed.

 In times like these, we like to visit the airplane metaphor—at the beginning of each flight, the attendants go through emergency procedures and instruct you to put on your own oxygen mask before assisting your children in putting on theirs.
 You’re helping yourself so you can be there for your child—which works in everyday life too!
 By giving yourself some parent self-care, you can recharge and approach parenting with more laughs and a little extra love.
 Self care time is nothing to feel guilty about.
 It lets you be the best parent you can be.